Table of Content

-blue and black dress or white and gold
+- Is the dress is blue and black or gold and white?

 This process, which neuroscientists call "cue combination," occurs in a fraction of a second as people constantly process information in the environment and decide what to do with it.
 This National Science Foundation --funded scientist is trying to better understand what happens in the brain as information flows from perception to action.
 "You can reach for it based on the cues you have, but if you are mistaken you may end up spilling wine on the table cloth and your fellow diners, " Maloney says.
 "You are gathering information every instant," says Maloney, a professor of psychology and neural science at New York University.
 Black clothing also makes objects seem smaller in size.
 This is why men often wear black suits when visiting doctors's offices or other places where they need to look small.